 Establishing a revocable living trust is not a strategy for avoiding the estate and gift tax.
 However, language in a draft of a trust can give a trustee the authority to create irrevocable trusts.
 One of the benefits of irrevocable trusts (vs. revocable trusts) is that they can delay or reduce estate and gift tax liability.
 An irrevocable trust may be used when estates are worth multiple millions of dollars or are expected to reach that value in the future.
 Irrevocable trusts are also great asset-protection strategies (like the children’s trusts mentioned earlier)

 Can I create a revocable living trust on my own?
 Or do I need a lawyer to create a trust?

 It is possible to create a revocable living trust in California or Texas (or anywhere in the US) without a lawyer.
 However, it takes more work than creating a will: you have to actually add assets to the trust.
 An estate planning lawyer can save you money in the long run by determining which of your assets do and do not belong in the trust, when to add them, and how to best manage them.
 Invest in hiring an Attorney for more than drafting paperwork—you will gain expert advice that can anticipate issues and opportunities that you may not be aware of.

 The attorneys at Holman Law are here to help!
 Set up a conversation about starting a trust today.

 Estate Planning Attorney Licenced in California and Texas

 More families than ever are moving from California to Texas.
 An estate planning lawyer licensed in both states—like Steven C. Holman—can help Texas and California residents set up living trusts.
-Contact us to get started with your trust today!
+Contact us to get started with a free consultation today!